-Proteomics are used for various purposes such as protein expression profiling, proteome mining, structural and functional proteomics, and to study posttranslational modifications.
-Clinical diagnosis is also expected to foresee a lucrative growth due to its wide range of applications that include disease biomarker discovery, host-pathogen interaction, personalized medicines, study of disease pathogenesis, and identification of drug target.
+Proteomics is used for various purposes such as protein expression profiling, proteome mining, structural and functional proteomics, and to study posttranslational modifications.
+Clinical diagnosis is also expected to foresee a lucrative growth due to its wide range of applications that include disease biomarker discovery, host-pathogen interaction, personalized medicines, the study of disease pathogenesis, and identification of drug target.
 Moreover, the introduction of technologically advanced instruments, increasing awareness on newer diagnostic techniques, and the increasing usage of personalized medicines are the factors responsible for its high growth.

 Some key players include Roche Diagnostics, Bio-Rad Laboratories, Thermo Fisher Scientific, Inc., and GE Healthcare.
-These companies are involved extensively in the R&D initiatives for development of various proteomics-related diagnostic kits and reagents.
+These companies are involved extensively in the R&D initiatives for the development of various proteomics-related diagnostic kits and reagents.
 Collaboration with kit manufacturers for the development of instrument-compatible kits is a major strategic initiative undertaken by the industry players to sustain their industry position.
 For instance, Sygnis, a Germany-based company had acquired Expedeon Ltd. to expand its product portfolio of NGS reagents.

-Your personal and confidential information is safe and secure.
+We are GDPR and CCPA compliant!
+Your transaction & personal information is safe and secure.